Faculty and Staff Computer Replacement

 When CTS is unable to recover important data, an outside agency may be required in a final attempt at recovering the lost data.
 The cost to the machine’s owner can be thousands of dollars.
 Out-of-warranty, slow computers are often brought to CTS for troubleshooting because the departments to which they belong are reluctant to spend money to purchase a new computer if they can get a little more time out of their old and obsolete computers.
 This contributes to inefficient use of college resources.
 The cost in time and labor almost always exceeds the amount of money the department saves by delaying the purchase of a new computer.
 Inevitably, the old computers still do not function as well as the owners hope, and a more calls are again placed to the CTS for service.

 While we understand each department’s desire to save money by holding onto a computer that is still running, we would like to make you aware that your decision to keep your old computer comes with a steep price and yields less than adequate results.
 CTS may decline to provide service in cases where the computer is out of warranty and we determine that providing the necessary service is inadvisable.
 In addition, the “old computer” problem is often compounded by cascading upgrades —we are asked to give the old computer to so-and-so, and so-and-so’s old computer goes somewhere else—multiplying the workload.

-Many people who were using a computer beyond the three-year replacement cycle will suddenly find themselves with a computer that will no longer work because it does not meet the minimum specifications to run Windows 7.
+Many people who were using a computer beyond the three-year replacement cycle will suddenly find themselves with a computer that will no longer work because it does not meet the minimum specifications to run the latest Windows operating system.

 It is strongly advised that all departments replace computers at the end of their service warranty.
-Once a new computer is delivered, it will replace the out of warranty computer which will then be brought back to CTS for disposal.
+Once a new computer is delivered, it will replace the out of warranty computer which will then be brought back to CTS for disposal and recycle.

 How to Order a New Computer or Replace an Old One

-Please submit a work request through https://apps.purchase.edu/wot for the type of computer you wish to purchase and CTS will get back to you with options.
+Please submit a work request through The CTS Work Order System for the type of computer you wish to purchase and CTS will get back to you with options.